|

 with strings.
 Plus we have no visibility into the ordering of

+the hash entries, which complicates the pat_enable array.
 C++ (even G++) does not support (non-trivial) designated initializers.

 To work around that, generate these arrays programatically rather than